SamCH93/SimPaper/README.md

 This GitHub repository accompanies the arXiv preprint [arXiv:2203.13076](https://arxiv.org/abs/2203.13076).

+## Installing dependencies

+The `dependencies.R` file installs all dependencies necessary for reproducing the results (see below).
+It can be executed via `make dependencies`.

 ## Reproducing the results

 Due to the computational overhead of running the simulations from scratch